paolofullone/Kafka/README.md

 This solution of multiple consumers could be used to run multiple instances of the same consumer, or to run different consumers that process the same messages in different ways.
 We could have for example a repository reading millions of lines of a database and publishing them on a kafka topic, latter on our worker would read thos millions of lines and calculate brokerages for example and store the calculated values in a different database.
 This way we could have multiple workers doing the same job, or different jobs, and scaling horizontally.

-This is a very simple example, but it could be used in a real world scenario.
-The possibilities are endless.
+This POC effectively demonstrates scalable Kafka patterns in the consumer side.

-## Knwown Issues
+## Known Issues

 If you have any trouble running locally, I suggest these handful docker commands: